stain/2022-fdo-paper/manuscript.md

 Table: Checking FDO guidelines [@bonino_2019] against its current implementations as DOIP [@handle:0.DOIP/DOIPV2.0] and Linked Data Platform (LDP) [@{https://fairdigitalobjectframework.org/}], with suggestions for required additions.
 {#tbl:fdo-checks}

-Note that the draft update to FDO specification [@WD-RequirementSpec-1.0-20220317] (see section @sec:next-step-fdo) clarifies these definitions with equivalent identifiers [^2] and relates them to further FDO requirements such as FDO Data Type Registries.
+Note that the draft update to FDO specification [@WD-RequirementSpec-1.0-20220317] (see box @sec:next-step-fdo) clarifies these definitions with equivalent identifiers [^2] and relates them to further FDO requirements such as FDO Data Type Registries.

 [^2]: [@WD-RequirementSpec-1.0-20220317] renames _FDOF*_ to _FDOR*_, FDOF3/FDOF4 are swapped to FDOR4/FDOR3.